Zeljko-Predjeskovic/cheatsheets/asciidoc/README.md

 I manage my doc with maven, but if you don't want to use mavem, you have also npm.

+Note that the asciidoc file will not show the diagrams in github, since the extensions are not enabled.

 ## To generate the asciidoc to pdf, just do maven clean and install

     mvn clean install